The Six Week Old Baby

 By the second day he will be calmer.
 Do not take him out of the room, even though he appears improved.
 Give it another day, to be sure he loses some of his fatigue and stress.

 The more he sleeps, the less opportunity there is for him to be stimulated, and the more he will sleep.
 This is a good cycle, not a vicious one.
-When he’s calm and sleepy, you can return him to the living room.
+When he’s calm and sleepy, you can return him to the family room.

 You then need to keep the activity and stimulation in his environment down to a level that he can handle.
 If he develops jerky movements, or looks stressed, return to the calm room.

 How much stimulation your baby can cope with depends on his basic temperament.
 All babies are different.